HaikuTeam/animator/QA.md

 I can click away to exit an expression
-Text selection turns into plain cursor when I mouse click expression field that is selected Pressing tab while an autocompletion is selected chooses that item Pressing enter while an autocompletion is selected chooses that item I can create an expression that causes a runtime error and things don't crash (error shown) I can save a multiline expression by pressing the "save" button on the left side
+Text selection turns into plain cursor when I mouse click expression field that is selected Pressing tab while an autocompletion is selected chooses that item Pressing enter while an autocompletion is selected chooses that item (BACKLOG) I can create an expression that causes a runtime error and things don't crash (error shown) I can save a multiline expression by pressing the "save" button on the left side